 When that’s the case, pick a mentor who you trust to give candid advice and who is known for exemplifying professionalism in the workplace.
 Ask what rules they use to dictate their attire, and what they’ve learned from working in your office so far.
 You don’t have to copy their wardrobe, but their track record lets you trust that you can follow their guidelines for success.

-The House has clarified some of its dress codes, but you can’t bank on your workplace doing the same.
+Since a debacle last year regarding sleeveless dresses and sandles, the House has clarified some of its dress codes, but you can’t bank on your workplace doing the same.
 Use these tips to navigate your own way through murky dress-code waters.
 And if you have other tips, make sure to let us know in the comments below!

 This article was originally posted in July 2017 on GovLoop.